7stud/common-lisp/fiveam/fiveam-tutorial-testing-projects.md

 ```
 That will cause `quicklisp` to search through all the directories in `local-projects/` for `.asd` files,
 and the paths to the `.asd `files it finds will be written into `local-projects/system-index.txt`.
 If the
-path to your "system" is not in that file, then `(ql:quickload ...)` will not be able to load your "system"
+path to your "system" is not in that file, then `ql:quickload` will not be able to load your "system"
 into the repl.
 However, don't type any paths in that file yourself.

 Finally, the following line in `proj2.asd` can cause a lot of headaches: